BillTheBest/dashing_jobs/README.md

 To add your own custom lines to cron on the Isilon system:

-1. check with Isilon support that this is won't ruin your system.
+1. check with Isilon support that this won't ruin your system.
 I take no respsonsibility for what you do.
 1. store the script in a location like `/root/bin/isi_to_dashing.py`
 1. create a file `/etc/local/crontab.local` with a regular crontab style line calling the script
 1. restart cron with `killall -HUP cron`